-- (1) If an application for membership is approved by the National Board- - (a) the resolution to accept the membership must be recorded in the minutes of the National Board meeting; and - (b) the Membership Secretary must, as soon as practicable, enter the name and address of the new member, and the date of becoming a member, in the register of members.

-(2) A person becomes a member of the Association and, subject to rule 13(2), is entitled to exercise his or her rights of membership from the date, whichever is the latter, on which the National Board approves the person's membership.
+- (1) An application for membership is deemed to be automatically approved by the Association from the date of the payment of the membership fee. - (a) The Membership Secretary must, as soon as practicable, enter the name and address of the new member, and the date of becoming a member, in the register of members. - (2) A person becomes a member of the Association and, subject to rule 13(2), is entitled to exercise his or her rights of membership.